pkplonker/TwitchGame/index.md

 * !move -- Moves to random position
 * !move <number> -- Moves to designated area
 * !stats -- Outputs players stats
+* !commands -- Links you back to this site, why would you do that?

+# Admin commands

+* !setlevel <number> -- Sets your level to the requested level.
+Cheater.